Volvo B4B engine

 Volvo's first overhead valve passenger car engine was the inline-four B4B of 1944 and its descendants, the B14A and B16.
 These were cast iron engines, and used just three main bearings.

 B4B

 Introduced in 1944, the B4B displaced 1414 cc and powered the Volvo PV444.
-It was a departure for Volvo who had not produced an automobile with a four-cylinder engine in nearly 20 years.
+Series production started in 1947.
+The B4B was a departure for Volvo who had not produced an automobile with a four-cylinder engine in nearly 20 years.
 The B4B was equipped with a single down-draught carburetor.
 Suppliers of ancillaries included Autolite (ignition distributors and generators), Zenith and Carter Carburetors, and Bosch (ignition distributors, generators and starter motors.)

+At the time of introduction, the B4B produced 40 PS.
+In 1950, the camshaft profiles and valve mechanisms were modified, increasing output to 44 PS.
+The third and final version appeared in November 1955 and had redesigned head, camshaft, valve springs, and pushrods.
+Power increased to 51 PS; this version remained in production until autumn 1956 when it was replaced by the new, larger B16 variant.

 B14A

 The B14A was essentially a twin carb version of the B4B.
 These two engines were nearly identical, except for the induction systems.
 The B14A carb system was supplied by the British SU Carburettor concern and the carbs used were designated HS2.
 These diminutive carbs, familiar to any English sports car fan, improved the acceleration and overall performance of the B4B which in turn accomplished Volvo's corporate desire to make the PV444 cars powered by these engines more attractive to the American audience, whose attention Volvo hoped to gain.

 While B14A engines are considered rare in the US setting, they were even rarer in Europe.
 The production run lasted for one year.
 Some of the earliest P1900 roadsters were built with B14s but many of the short production of 67 of these open fiberglass cars received the replacement for the B14 — the B16.